jayjay0317/Hands-On-ML-Study/Chapter_02/README.md

 issues with some models, such as linear regression.
 In particular, avoid simple weighted sums of existing features.
 - imputation: filling in missing values (can use the SimpleImputer in sklearn)
+- drop() creates a copy of the data and does not affect the original dataset